YangJiaaaa/QR-in-China-Pre/README.md

 -----
 #### To conclude:
+'China:'
 - massive urban population
 - a large, cheap labor force
 - relatively lax regulation on bike parking
 - support from gov

+'Other countries:'
+- the strict regulations
+- economy scale
+- intolerant to sidewalks littered with vehicles they stop the prevelence of sharing bike
 -----
 -----